Additional HR Resource

 Enter a Business Arrangement with a Professional Employer Organization (PEO)

-While this alternative might not meet your immediate need, a third option is to preemptively enter into a business arrangement with a PEO.
+While this alternative might not meet your immediate need, a fourth option is to preemptively enter into a business arrangement with a PEO.

 The National Association of Professional Employers Organization is an association that is in business to make its members successful.
 NAPEO was formed in 1984 and like most professional associations, is the advocate for it members in government affairs, provides education and training programs, has a Code of Ethics and a number of best practices for its member companies.
 NAPEO has nearly 400 PEO members operating in all 50 states, and represents approximately 91 percent of the revenues of the $68 billion/year PEO industry.
 Its members are small businesses (in most cases) and their service/product is to "do it for you" when it comes to the management of people (human resources), employee benefits, unemployment claims, payroll, and workers’ compensation.
 The way PEO’s do this is that they become co-employers of your people, so that both the PEO and you would have an employment relationship with your workers.